roddhjav/pass-import/README.md

 ## Description
 `pass import` is a password store extension allowing you to import your password database to a password store repository conveniently.
-It natively supports import from 29 different password managers.
+It natively supports import from <!-- NB BEGIN -->35<!-- NB END --> different password managers.
 More manager support can easily be added.

 Passwords are imported into the existing default password store, therefore the password store must have been initialised before with `pass init`.